Unemployment Lawyers in Minnesota

 • If you were the victim of illegal employment practices, such as employment discrimination or workplace retaliation, we can represent you in a separate civil action, seeking additional compensation for you.

-Contact Villaume & Schiek, P.A., in Bloomington for a free consultation with a Minnesota unemployment appeals attorney.
+Although the appeals process can be confusing, we are here to provide guidance and seek the best possible outcome.
+Contact Villaume & Schiek in Bloomington for a free consultation with a Minnesota unemployment appeals attorney.